gtomitsuka/safe-instances/README.md

-# safe_children
+# safe-instances (previously called `safe_children`)
-A complete, functional, fast and simple Node.js child processing module.
+A complete, functional, fast and simple Node.js threading module.

-`safe_children` was developed by Oratio.io for Oratio.js's Module System.
+`safe-instances` was developed by Oratio.io for Oratio.js's Module System.
-It supports one unique thing: Children pools.
-For not creating too many child processes, you can specify a children pool and use them for your child processes.
-You might even use this for multi-threading.
+It's based on children pools, allowing you to

 **NOTE:** With release 2.0, sending file names when doing `new Child()` is **DEPRECATED**.
 You must do `new ChildFile()`, as explained in the quick-start tutorial.